McLarens and Minivans

 Ultimately, in portfolio construction, the relevant question is not an investment’s daily market price but its utility within the broader allocation.

 In economics, a utility function describes how an investor ranks outcomes based on preferences such as risk tolerance, time horizon, liquidity needs, and income requirements.
-In my opinion, assets are most appropriately evaluated by how effectively they contribute to portfolio objectives over time, not by how they trade on any given day.
+Assets are most appropriately evaluated by how effectively they contribute to portfolio objectives over time, not by how they trade on any given day.

 Private credit exists to deliver predictable contractual cash flow over time with controlled risk.
 Its value lies in what it does within a total portfolio, not in how it fluctuates in secondary markets.